nebuly-ai/optimate/README.md

 `AutoBoost` is shaped around **4 building blocks** and leverages a modular design to foster scalability and integration of new acceleration components across the stack.

-- [x]  **Converter:** converts the input model from its original framework to the framework backends supported by `nebullvm`, namely PyTorch, TensorFlow, and ONNX.
+- [x]  **Converter:** converts the input model from its original framework to the framework backends supported by `AutoBoost`, namely PyTorch, TensorFlow, and ONNX.
 This allows the Compressor and Optimizer modules to apply any optimization technique to the model.
 - [x]  **Compressor:** applies various compression techniques to the model, such as pruning, knowledge distillation, or quantization-aware training.
 - [x]  **Optimizer:** converts the compressed models to the intermediate representation (IR) of the supported deep learning compilers.
 The compilers apply both post-training quantization techniques and graph optimizations, to produce compiled binary files.
 - [x]  **Inference Learner:** takes the best performing compiled model and converts it to the same interface as the original input model.